knifeqmul/knifeqmul.github.io/_pages/research.md

   * **Adverse Event Detection**: this term describes the detrimental effect of medical care on patient medical state.
 Examples include infection acquired during the treatment of a different condition, such as surgical site infection.
 For example, [7] identify medications caused adverse drug reactions.

 ##### 2.4 Building Evidence-Based Guideline
+  * **Guideline**: provide guidance on the optimal treatment under a particular set of conditions based on epidemiological evidence.
+For example, American Diabetes Association (ADA) guidelines for diabetes consist of recommendations for diagnosing the condition (e.g., a patient is considered diabetic if his or her hemoglobin A1c is >6.5), controlling the disease (patient is under control if his or her A1c is <6.5 and systolic blood pressure is <140mmHg), and prescribing interventions (lifestyle modification and therapeutic interventions).

 ---